API Reference

 Saving to Amazon S3

-You can tell the Tinify API to save compressed images directly to Amazon S3.
-If you use S3 to host your images this saves you the hassle of downloading images to your server and uploading them to S3 yourself.
+You can ask the Tinify API to save compressed images straight to your Amazon S3.
+This feature is useful if you use S3 for images hosting, eliminating the need to download them to your server and manually upload them to S3.

 Example S3 request